 - 3 tablespoons olive oil

-- Add remaining beans to food processor, along with lime juice, smoked paprika, garlic powder, cumin, cayenne, oregano, salt and pepper and blitz until mixture comes together, but still some visible beans left.
-Remove from processor and place in a large bowl.
+- Add remaining beans to a food processor, along with lime juice, smoked paprika, garlic powder, cumin, cayenne pepper, oregano, salt and black pepper.
+Process until mixture comes together, but there are still some visible beans left.
+Once done, transfer the mixture to a large bowl.

-- To bean mixture add reserved half cup of beans, green onion, oats and bell pepper (if you want more texture, also stir in up to 1/2 cup chopped walnuts).
-Stir to combine.
+- To bean mixture, add reserved half cup of beans, green onion, oats and bell pepper (if you want more texture, also stir in up to ½ cup chopped walnuts).
+Stir until everything is well combined.
 (If needed, see text in body of post about troubleshooting if mixture is too wet or too dry).

-- Place patties on wax paper lined tray and freeze for 45 minutes.
+- Place patties onto a wax paper lined baking tray and freeze for 45 minutes.

 - Season burgers with a little extra salt (if desired).
-Cooking two burgers at a time, cook about 3 minutes per side.
+Cooking two burgers at a time, cook about 3 minutes per side or until heated through.
 Remove.
-Cook remaining batches (1 tablespoon of olive oil per batch).
-Place on toasted bun and garnish as desired.
-Enjoy!
+Cook remaining batches (replacing oil in the pan between batches).